MetaMask/mm-docs-v2/README.md

 All documentation content is located in the `wallet` and `snaps` directories.

+> **Important:** This is an alpha version of the new documentation.
-> This documentation site is in alpha and is published temporarily at [metamask.github.io/mm-docs-v2/staging](https://metamask.github.io/mm-docs-v2/staging/).
+The site is published temporarily at [metamask.github.io/mm-docs-v2/staging](https://metamask.github.io/mm-docs-v2/staging/).

 ## Contribution workflow